-The Council has 'Fidelity' insurance cover with AIG.
-This policy covers the loss of cash by fraud or dishonesty of employees.
+The Council has Crime insurance cover provided by Travelers Insurance Co Ltd. This policy covers the loss of cash by fraud or dishonesty of employees.
 The total limit of indemnity provided is £5,000,000, a policy excess of £25,000 for each and every claim applies.

-The Council also has Officials Indemnity cover with AIG.
-This provides cover in respect of the Council's legal liability to pay claimant's damages and costs for financial losses arising as a result of the negligent acts or accidental errors and omissions of Council employees, occurring in the course of their duties.
-The limit of indemnity is £5,000,000, a policy excess of £5,000 for each and every claim applies.
+The Council also has Officials Indemnity cover with Aspen Insurance UK Ltd. This provides cover in respect of the Council's legal liability to pay claimant's damages and costs for financial losses arising as a result of the negligent acts or accidental errors and omissions of Council employees, occurring in the course of their duties.
+The limit of indemnity is £5,000,000, a policy excess of £75,000 for each and every claim applies.

-The Council also has Business Interruption cover as part of its property insurance with Zurich Municipal.
-This provides cover in respect of additional cost of working and loss of revenue if an insured event occurs.
+The Council also has Business Interruption cover as part of its property insurance with Travelers Insurance Co Ltd. This provides cover in respect of additional cost of working and loss of revenue if an insured event occurs.